Raising hands in dua

-Raising hands in dua (رفع اليدين في الدعاء) is the action of raising hands to invoke Allah in the Islamic prayer dua.
+Raising hands in dua (رفع اليدين في الدعاء) is the practice of raising hands to invoke Allah in the Islamic prayer dua.
+This is an optional practice and generally encouraged.
+Scholars from different schools of thought (madhhab) have a range of views about specific techniques for raising hands and the circumstances in which it is most appropriate to raise hands.

-The view of limitation
+Views in favor of limitation

-Many scholars including especially Salafis limit this practice.
-According to them, basing on a lack of hadiths for other instances, with a fully authenticated chain, the practice of raising hands is specific to irregular prayers for needs and the Qunut of the Witr/Fajr prayers.
+Many scholars, especially Salafis, limit this practice.
+According to them, basing on a lack of hadiths for other instances, with a fully authenticated chain, the practice of raising hands is specific to irregular prayers for needs and the qunut of the witr and fajr prayers.
 This view excludes the practice of regularly raising the hands as sunnah and a mustahabb act of ibadah after fardh salah accompanying a dua.
 These scholars however do recognize raising hands during a dua not done after salah, saying that the Muslim should raise his hands with humility to Allah in the way instructed by Muhammad.